cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 CloudpilotEmu is a web-based emulator for PalmOS.
-It emulates dragonball based devices and supports PalmOS up to version 4.x.
-The emulator is based on the original POSE.
-Currently, the following devices are
+It emulates both Dragonball based devices (PalmOS 1-4) and the Palm Tungsten E2 (ARM-based, PalmOS 5).
+Emulation of Dragonball devices is based on the original POSE emulator, and PalmOS 5 emulation is based on uARM.

-emulated:
+Currently, the following devices are emulated:

 -   Pilot, Palm Pilot
 -   Palm III